lusakasa/saka-key/README.md

 3. It's engineered for configurability.
 The Settings GUI is generated from simple JSON files to encourage authors to make modes configurable.
 Any changes to a setting are automatically propogated to all tabs without requiring a page refresh.
 Saka Key supports _settings profiles_ that are easy to switch between and sensible default settings profiles are supported.
 Per-domain profiles coming soon.

 4. It's built with modern web tooling (as of 2017): ES6+, Webpack, Preact... no Coffeescript to be seen.
 These tools weren't selected just because they're hip and new.
-Saka Key would be something entirely different without native asynchronous support, ES6 Modules, and functional UI libraries.
+Saka Key would be something entirely different without native asynchronous support, ES6 Modules, and a functional UI library.

 Note: This is a developing project that has bugs and lacks features.
 If you're looking for a robust experience, try some of the more mature options like [Vimium](https://github.com/philc/vimium) and [cVim](https://github.com/1995eaton/chromium-vim).